Master's Programs

 Students showcase their knowledge and expertise by investigating a research problem of scientific nature in a relevant area of interest.

-Please notestudents pursuing the CEMS MIM, a Double Degree or a workstream are required to complete the Work Project within the format and offer of those programs.
+Please note: students pursuing the CEMS MIM or a Double Degree are required to complete the Work Project within the deadlines, format and offer of those programs.

-Grading is based upon the European Credit Transfer System (ECTS), a grading scale developed to better understand and compare grades given, according to different national systems.
+Grading is based upon the European Credit Transfer System (ECTS) a grading scale developed to facilitate the understanding and comparison of grades given according to different national systems.

-We did the math for you and the awarding of ECTS grades breaks down as follows:
+The awarding of ECTS grades per curriculum component breaks down as follows:

 28 ECTS